Philb37/ferris-vault-tui/README.md

 - Creating new entries or managing existing ones in the vault
 - Inputing manually a new password in an entry, or generating automatically a new one based on requirements like special character, spaces, numbers, alphabetical, etc...
 - Seeing a list of command that can be executed on an entry, like ctrl+v to copy/paste automatically, on the TUI

+# Lauching the app

+You need to pass as an argument the path to the config file.

+`tui.exe my_path/config.yaml`

+You can follow the [config](/config.yaml) example to create your config.

 # Project Architecture